 - Software Engineer Level III (E5)

 - Software Engineer Level IV (E6)

 - Software Engineer Level VI (E8)

-Unlike companies like Google, every engineer at Facebook is referred to as a “software engineer”.
-There are no titles like “Fellow” or “Senior Engineer” that you can earn at Facebook.
+Unlike Google, every engineer at Facebook is referred to as a “software engineer”.
+There are no titles like “Fellow” or “Senior Engineer” that you can earn.

-According to a former engineering manager for Facebook Photos and Videos, the salary level starts at E3 for engineers to calibrate across different levels at the company.
-There is also a separate hierarchy for managerial positions within the business.
+According to a former engineering manager for Facebook Photos and Videos, the salary level for engineers starts at E3.
+There is also a separate hierarchy for managerial positions.

 Most software engineers work at lower levels of the hierarchy.
-This is because jobs at the top are rarer and require a more specialized set of skills to attain.
+This is because jobs at the top are rarer and require a more specialized set of skills.
 Typically, you’ll need extensive industry experience – either at Facebook or another tech company – to command a position that is higher up on the Facebook salary band structure.

 How Much do Facebook Software Engineers Earn?

-Your salary and compensation package as a Facebook software developer will depend on your experience and the level you have been assigned.
-Those who start at the entry-level will command an L3 salary, while more senior engineers will be assigned higher levels.
+Your salary and compensation package as a Facebook software developer will depend on your experience and assigned level.
+Those who start at the entry-level will command an E3 salary, while more senior engineers will be assigned higher levels.
 As you are promoted, you’ll work your way through these levels.